aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 [`Table` API documentation](./ORIGINAL_API.md)

-Here is a minimal deployable DynamoDB table using the `TableV2` construct:
+Here is a minimal deployable DynamoDB table using `TableV2`:

 ```ts
 const table = new dynamodb.TableV2(this, 'Table', {